Angel-Source-Labs/laravel-expressions/Readme.md

 This package enhances Expressions with the following features
 - Add PDO-style bindings to Expressions
-- Domain design: create Expression subclasses that are semantically meaningful
+- Create Expression subclasses that are semantically meaningful
 - Assign Expressions to Eloquent attributes
 - Make any class into an Expression by implementing the IsExpression interface
-- Grammar: An Expression can produce the appropriate different grammar for each different database by using the Grammar helper class
+- Grammar: An Expression can produce the appropriate different grammar for each database by using the Grammar helper class

 ### Laravel versions
 The following Laravel versions are supported: